British artists' suppliers, 1650-1950 - A

 The Anglo-American Art Color Co Ltd was formed in 1890 ‘to carry on the sale of colors, paints, varnishes, oils and all other materials… employed in the color trade and generally the manufacture and sale of artists’ materials’ (National Archives, BT 31/4854/32209).
 At the same time, Henry Conrad Sanders (1849-1914), a partner in H.G.
 Sanders & Son (qv), collapsible tube manufacturers, sold his patents for ‘improvements in boxes or cases chiefly designed for holding collapsible tubes’ to the Anglo-American Art Color Co Ltd, of which he was the principal shareholder.

 The business’s stock-in-trade, plant, fixtures, goodwill etc were sold to Henry Richards of Shepherd’s Bush, and presumably formed the basis for the successor business, which advertised from 1895 as the Art Colour Co (The Year's Art 1895-7), featuring Kensington Art Oil Colours in 1896 and 1897.
 Arthur Harrison was recorded as manager in 1892 and 1896.
 The business was listed as ‘The Art Color Co. (late Anglo-American)’ from 1895.
-Its canvas mark took the form of a double oval, lettered in the outer ring ‘ART COLOR Co LONDON W’, and in the centre ‘Anchor Works Johnson St’ (Proudlove 1996).
+Its canvas mark took the form of a double oval, lettered in the outer ring ‘ART COLOR Co LONDON W’, and in the centre ‘Anchor Works Johnson St’ (Proudlove 1996), see illustration in the guide British canvas, stretcher and panel suppliers’ marks: Part 2, A to D on this website.

 For abbreviations, see Resources and bibliography.